 The Moravec Jump

 In this kind of world, karma is more than just a force to be reckoned with.
 Not to live in accordance with this principle is self-destructive madness in the long term.
 It seems hard to believe it could be so significant.
 After all, some people seem to do terrible things and still have a nice life.
 But there is more to the reality of each person than just one lifetime.
 As described in Quantum Immortality, individuals are effectively immortal.
 And it is in the transition from this lifetime to the next that karma really counts.
 All of the karma takes effect all at once.
 This reality could be anywhere a human civilisation could reach.
 And the circumstances could be anything that was physically possible.
-It could be a heaven of plenty and ease or something very different.
+It could be a heaven of plenty and ease, and fascination, or something very different.
 In the universe of all possible worlds, every possible variation of this scenario exists.

 This means there is an inherent morality.
 But this has none of the connotations of moral absolutism, an objective standard handed down from on high.
 The question of morality has been heavily debated ever since there have been philosophers, in other words always.
 Charles Darwin gives us a scientific view.
 We are naturally empathic beings, social animals capable of understanding others as beings like ourselves.
 He divided the effects of morality into altruism and selfishness, which he called the high moral rules and the low moral rules.
 The high are based on the impulse to prosper the other, whether or not this is to one’s own advantage.
 The low are the set of principles that one knows from education and experience one is required to conform to.